w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 It is now time to setup our validator.
 We will do the following:
 - Bound the DOTs of the `stash` account.
 These DOTs will be put at stake for the security of the network and can be slashed.
 - Select the `controller`.
 This is the account that will decide when to start or stop validating.
-- Select the `session` account as.. the session.
+- Select the `session` account.
 This is the account whose seed will be used to run the node.

 First, go to [Staking](https://polkadot.js.org/apps/#/staking/actions) section.
 Click on the "New stake" button.